 How much are the scholarships?

 The exact amount of the scholarship depends on the amount of tuition fees charged by the master’s programme.
 The tuition fees range from 13 000–18 000 euros.
 Scholarships are awarded for two years.

 - The amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros) and 10,000 euros per academic year;

 - The amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros)

 For additional information, please visit the scholarships programme webpage.

 How do I apply for scholarships?

 Applying is very easy: The online application form for master’s degrees includes questions related to the scholarships.
 Your answers to these questions will be considered your scholarship application.
 You can only submit your scholarship application through the online application form at the same time as you apply for the degree programme.
 You may receive a scholarship only in a category you have applied for, but you can apply for more than one scholarship category.
-Please note that if you are awarded a study grant you need to pay the remaining tuition fees according to the payment instructions after being accepted into the study programme.

 The possible scholarship-related documents should be delivered with the other enclosed documents of your degree application.
 More information about the application and selection process.

 Is it possible to apply for both the programme and the scholarship with the transcript of my academic record and proof of future graduation and to submit my diploma after the application deadline?